FAIRmat-NFDI/pynxtools/docs/how-tos/pynxtools/validate-nexus-files.md

     ``` -->

 !!! info "Dataset"
-    You can download the dataset for following this how-to here:
+    You can download the example dataset used in this guide here:

     [201805_WSe2_arpes.nxs](https://raw.githubusercontent.com/FAIRmat-NFDI/pynxtools/master/src/pynxtools/data/201805_WSe2_arpes.nxs){:target="_blank" .md-button }

-    This is an angular-resolved photoelectron spectroscopy (ARPES) dataset that is formatted according to the [`NXarpes`](https://manual.nexusformat.org/classes/applications/NXarpes.html#nxarpes) application definition.
+    This is an angular-resolved photoelectron spectroscopy (ARPES) file structured according to the [`NXarpes`](https://manual.nexusformat.org/classes/applications/NXarpes.html) application definition.

-Note that you will need to have `pynxtools` installed in a Python environment.
-Learn more about the installation procedure in the [installation tutorial](../../tutorial/installation.md).
+You will need `pynxtools` installed.
+See the [installation tutorial](../../tutorial/installation.md).

 ## **`pynx validate`**